From unfazed to unprecedented: Inside the decision to postpone the Olympics

 ‘A lifeboat’

 On Feb.
 25, Dick Pound, a Canadian who is the longest-serving IOC member, told the Associated Press that organizers had roughly three months to decide whether the Games would be able to be held in Tokyo.
-He also suggested the Olympics would be too large a production to postpone, and they would have to be canceled if the coronavirus proved too risky.
+He also suggested the Olympics would be too large of a production to postpone and they would have to be canceled if the coronavirus proved too risky.

 When the bid was awarded to Tokyo in 2013, the city signed an 81-page contract with the IOC and the Japanese Olympic Committee that allows the IOC to cancel for a variety of reasons, including war, boycotts or if “the safety of participants in the Games would be seriously threatened or jeopardized for any reason whatsoever.”

 From Japan’s perspective, such a unilateral decision was frightening but possible.
-In October, Japan had felt “left in the dark,” Nikkan Sports News wrote, when the IOC decided to move the marathon to the cooler city of Sapporo because of concerns over the oppressive Tokyo summer heat, against the wishes of the Tokyo Metropolitan Government.
+In October, Japan felt “left in the dark,” Nikkan Sports News wrote, when the IOC decided to move the marathon to the cooler city of Sapporo because of concerns over the oppressive Tokyo summer heat, against the wishes of the Tokyo Metropolitan Government.
 Abe wanted to avoid a similarly unilateral decision.

 Those concerns intensified March 11, when the WHO declared a global pandemic and the tenor of the coronavirus conversation in the United States shifted, with the NBA suspending its season after Utah Jazz forward Rudy Gobert tested positive.
 Within two days, sports in the United States had effectively shut down, an expansion of how sports across the globe — including Asian soccer and baseball leagues and European soccer leagues — had been affected.

-The next day, President Trump, a key ally of Abe, floated the idea of postponing the Olympics, suggesting that would be preferable to holding the Games without fans present.
+On March 12, President Trump, a key ally of Abe’s, floated the idea of postponing the Olympics, suggesting that would be preferable to holding the Games without fans present.
 Veteran Japanese political observer Shiro Tazaki cited this as a crucial moment for Japan.
 Abe did not want to face pressure to cancel, and another world leader bringing up postponement, Tazaki said, provided Abe political cover.

 Trump’s statement, Tazaki said, also came just when some members of the ruling Liberal Democratic Party who are close to Abe were beginning to realize hosting the Olympics as scheduled was looking impossible.